seismicslam/Chickie-Unity/README.md

 # Chickie-Unity

-To access source code,
-Unzip Chickie-SelfCare-Companion.rar
-Then access files through Unity using Unity Editor Version 2021.3.6f1
+To access source code, open Chickie-Unity in Unity using Editor Version 2021.3.6f1.